Identifying long cycles in finite alternating and symmetric groups acting on subsets: Algorithmic Application

 The group $H$ acts on a set $\Lambda$ of size $|\Lambda| = \binom{n}{k}$, and in the context of the algorithm $m$, $n$ and $k$ are so large that it is `too expensive' to compute the full cycle structure of elements of $H$ in their action on $\Lambda$.
 Instead we compute the cycle lengths of elements $h\in H$ on a handful of randomly chosen points of $\Lambda$, that is to say, we `trace' these points under the action of $\langle h\rangle$.

 In computer experiments in {\sf GAP} \cite{GAP}, we discovered that if $H$ is permutation isomorphic to $G=S_n$ or $A_n$ on $\binom{\Omega}{k}$ then, for $m, r$ as in one of the lines of Table~\ref{tbl:elements}, most elements of $H$ which produced cycles of lengths a multiple of $m$ and dividing $rm$, when we traced each of four or five independent random points of $\Lambda$, corresponded to elements of $G$ containing an $m$-cycle.
 This computer experiment is formalised in procedures {\sc FindMCycle} and {\sc TraceCycle}.
-Our experimental observation turns out to be true in general, and is proved in Theorem~\ref{the:main}, and in a more precise form in Theorem~\ref{main-theorem}.
-For clarity of exposition the proofs of Theorems~\ref{the:main} and~\ref{main-theorem} are written in terms of the action of $G$ on $\binom{\Omega}{k}$.
+Our experimental observation turns out to be true in general, and is proved in Theorem~\ref{main-theorem} for sufficiently large $n$.
+Our experiments also suggest that the results hold for smaller values of $n$.
+For clarity of exposition the proofs of Theorem~\ref{main-theorem} are written in terms of the action of $G$ on $\binom{\Omega}{k}$.

 For $n, m$ and $r$ as in one of the lines of Table~\ref{tbl:elements}, define $\calN(n,m)$ to be the set of all $g\in S_n$ that contain an $m$-cycle and $\calN_{good}(G,n,m)$ to be the set of all $g\in \calN(n,m)\cap G$ for which $o(g)$ divides $rm.$ Note that, for given $G, n, m$, only one of the lines of Table~\ref{tbl:elements} is satisfied, and hence $r$ is determined by $G, n, m.$ We define $\rho(G,n,m)$ to be the rational number satisfying